phantasie-schmiede/psb-foundation/README.md

 - autocompletion for TCA by annotation classes
 - configures and registers modules and plugins based on PHPDoc-annotations in your controllers
 - registers custom page types
-- auto-registers existing FlexForms, TypoScript, TSconfig and icons
+- auto-registers existing FlexForms, TypoScript, TSconfig, CSH language files and icons
 - provides convenient ways to access often used core-functionalities

 #### IMPORTANT